Samuel Tenka

 To exercise exclusive Legislation over all places purchased by the consent of the Legislature of the State in which the same shall be, for the erection of forts, magazines, arsenals, dock-yards, and other needful buildings; and to exercise like authority over the Federal District (not exceeding ten miles square) that shall by cession of particular States and the acceptance of Congress become the seat of government of the United States;

-IMPEACHMENT --- The House shall, have sole power to impeach, and shall do so by simple majority.
-The Senate shall have sole power to try all Impeachments; when sitting for this purpose, each Senator shall be on Oath or Affirmation.
+IMPEACHMENT --- The House shall have sole power to impeach.
+The Senate shall have sole power to try all impeachments; when sitting for this purpose, each Senator shall be on oath or affirmation.
 When the President or Vice President is tried, the Chief Justice shall preside.
 And no person shall be convicted without the concurrence of two thirds of Senators present.

-Judgement in cases of impeachment shall not extend further than to removal from Office, and disqualification to hold and enjoy any Office of honor, trust, or profit under the United States; but the party convicted shall nevertheless be liabla and subject to indictment, trial, judgement, and punishment, according to law.
+Judgement in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of honor, trust, or profit under the United States; but the party convicted shall nevertheless be liable and subject to indictment, trial, judgement, and punishment, according to law.

 Article 2